Unicon/wso2-static-attributes-injector/README.md

 4. Copy `adusmsai.xml` to `<EIS-CARBON_HOME>/repository/conf/`.
 5. Update `adusmsai.xml` as described below.
 6. Restart the service.
+7. Log into the WSO2 console and define the static and scripted attributes as WSO2 claims (marked them as read-only).
+    > Claims used by the scripted attributes code also need to be defined so that the claims/values are pulled in from AD.

 ## `user-mgt.xml` Settings
 Update `user-mgt.xml` to utilize the `ActiveDirectoryUserStoreManagerStaticAttributeInjector` class instead of